-I work as a Graduate Research Assistant in the Adaptive Digital Media (ADAM) Lab with Dr. Brian Magerko.
+I work as a Graduate Research Assistant in the Expressive Machinery Lab with Dr. Brian Magerko.
 Currently, I am working as part of a team on LuminAI, an interactive installation piece in which a human participant and an AI agent can dance together.
 The AI agent learns from the user and uses the Viewpoints movement method to inform its dance movements.

 My work on the project involves exploring how to design for socially interactive systems, developing methods for evaluating such systems (specifically in the context of museum exhibits), and investigating issues relating to material construction and embodied design practice.
 I spent the summer of 2017 furthering research on LuminAI as a guest artist at the Children's Museum of Pittsburgh.

 LuminAI Demo Video

 As part of my job as an Graduate Research Assistant for Dr. Brian Magerko, I work on the TuneTable project.
 TuneTable is an interactive tangible tabletop experience where users can collaboratively create sample-based music compositions using computer science coding concepts.
 The experience is designed to encourage users to get excited and want to learn more about computer science.

 My work on the project focuses on better understanding how to evaluate co-creative experiences like the TuneTable in informal learning environments such as museums.
 As part of the evaluation team, I am investigating new ways of assessing whether the table is an engaging and effective tool for informal science learning, using qualitative video analysis and building on existing frameworks used in museum studies.